-Compone ent Description (1) esc key Displays system information when pressed in combination with the $\mbox{\it fn}$ key.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with another key.
-Such key combinations are called hot keys .
-See Hot keys (select products only) on page 17.
-(3) ■■ Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
+Such key combinations are called hot keys.
+(3) Windows key Opens the Start menu. • NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
-See Action keys on page 15.
-(5) num lk key Turns the embedded numeric keypad on and off when pressed in combination with the fn key. - or - Turns the embedded numeric keypad on and off. - or - Alternates between the navigational and numeric functions on the integrated numeric keypad.
-(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
-When num lk is pressed, the integrated keypad can be used like an external numeric keypad.
+See Action keys on page 14.
+(5) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys.
+When num lk is pressed, the keypad can be used like an external numeric keypad.
+Each key on the keypad performs the function indicated by the icon in the upper-right corner of the key.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.
+(6) Windows application key Displays options for a selected object.